Not everyone needs complete abstinence. Learn whether moderation management could work for your situation.

 - Do not drink faster than one drink per half-hour

-- Feel comfortable with their drinking
+- Feel comfortable with their drinking — no nagging unease, no morning-after regret

-- Never drink secretly and do not spend a lot of time thinking about drinking or planning to drink
+- Never drink secretly and do not spend a lot of time thinking about or planning to drink

 Many people wonder whether they can learn to drink in moderation even after experiencing problems with alcohol.
 For some, finding your off switch is a learnable skill, while others may benefit more from harm reduction approaches that offer a range of flexible goals.
+One size does not fit all.

 - Beer: 12 oz serving (about 5% alcohol)